levalmaster-official/SearchingScipture/README.md

 ## Installation

-To install SearchingScripture on your own server, you need to have Node.js, discord.js v14.9, and node-fetch@2 installed.
+To host SearchingScripture by youself, you need to have Node.js, discord.js v14.9, and node-fetch@2 installed.
 You also need to create a bot account on the Discord developer portal and get a token.

 - Clone this repository or download the zip file.
 - Run `npm install` to install the dependencies.